blt04/puppet-rvm/README.markdown

 The RVM module requires Puppet version 2.6.7 or higher.

+There is a bug in Puppet versions 2.7.4 through 2.7.9 that also causes this error.
+The error can be safely ignored in these versions.
+For best results, upgrade to Puppet 2.7.10.

 ### Some packages/libraries I don't want or need are installed (e.g. build-essential, libc6-dev, libxml2-dev).